Building an e-ink weather display for our home

 Everything was surprisingly smooth sailing to this point.
 But then I assembled all the parts together and realized how small the frame actually is.

 I didn't want to build a larger visible casing to the back, so it was time to go back to the drawing board.
 I tried to fit everything in the frame by testing all kinds of combinations.
 This monstrous GPIO cable + 1-to-2 adapter setup almost did the job:

 Fortunately for me, some great minds had already thought the same.
-I connected the controller using USB cables, built the C code in the Raspberry PI, and tried to clear the display as a test.
+I connected the controller using USB cables, built the C code in the Raspberry Pi, and tried to clear the display as a test.
 It worked!
 What a relief.
-USB cables were so much smaller than the 40-pin GPIO cables and headers.
+USB cables are so much smaller than the 40-pin GPIO cables and headers.